 The Rare, Tiny Flower illustrates a deeply touching and thoughtful poem by Kitty O’Meara that, in the form of a parable, celebrates difference, tolerance, and unity.

 The poem features a mysterious flower that looks different to each viewer, which leads to strife as everyone insists that their vision is “right.”
-Leaders and even a botanist are unable to agree on the nature of the flower—it takes a young girl to point out that the flower is, in fact, quite multidimensional.
+Leaders and even botanists are unable to agree on the nature of the flower—it takes a young girl to point out that the flower is, in fact, quite multidimensional.
 Remarkably, she has the ability to be heard by the squabbling masses, who then see beyond their fighting and commit to connecting with one another.

 Kitty O’Meara lives near Madison, Wisconsin, with her husband, Phillip Hagedorn, their five rescue dogs, three cats, gardens, and books.
 Formerly a middle school writing and literature teacher and hospital and hospice chaplain, she is currently a spiritual director and has been a lifelong writer and artist.
-She has been called “the poet laureate of the pandemic” based on her wildly popular, widely circulated, and hopeful poem about the Covid-19 pandemic.
-That poem is illustrated and presented in book form in And the People StayedHome, her first print book, published by Tra Publishing.
-She is also the author of The Rare, Tiny Flower will be her second published print book.
+She has been called “the poet laureate of the pandemic” based on her wildly popular, widely circulated, and hopeful poem about the COVID-19 pandemic.
+That poem is illustrated and presented in book form in And the People Stayed Home, her best-selling first print book, published by Tra Publishing.
+She is also the author of The Rare, Tiny Flower (Tra Publishing, 2021).

-Quim Torres is an award-winning illustrator and author based in Spain.
-He has illustrated several children’s books, including the recent titles Alera i Perot, How Grandpa Disappeared, Quel mari pour Jolie souris?, Contes et légendes d'Espagne, and Tant de gust senyor Calders, and he is the author of the middle grade novel Constel·lacions, forthcoming from Babulinka Books in 2021.
+Quim Torres is an award-winning illustrator and author based in Barcelona.
+He has illustrated several children’s books, including the recent Tra Publishing titles Sweet People Are Everywhere by Alice Walker and The Rare, Tiny Flower by Kitty O’Meara (both 2021).
 He has studied art as healing and Gestalt psychology, and he teaches workshops in which drawing becomes a means of self-discovery.
 He believes that people are made of stories, and he hopes his drawings inspire others to share their tales.
 He feels that art is a healing force.